 To his testimony the Jews scattered everywhere opposed themselves.
 They not only refused the testimony themselves, but opposed its being carried to others.
 Of this Bar-jesus is the remarkable expression and therefore grace here ceases, and judicial blindness is put on him for a season.
-As the apostle expresses it in his meet judgment on them, &#8220;forbidding us to speak to the Gentiles, that they might be saved, to fill up their sins always; for the wrath is come upon them to the uttermost.&#8221;| This manifestly closed the scene, and many were the sorrowful consequences.
+As the apostle expresses it in his meet judgment on them, "forbidding us to speak to the Gentiles, that they might be saved, to fill up their sins always; for the wrath is come upon them to the uttermost"¦.
+This manifestly closed the scene, and many were the sorrowful consequences.

 The actings of Satan, by the instrumentality of Jewish principles now passed away, in corrupting the church, must be familiar to any one acquainted with the perfect word of God.
-Human righteousness, ordinances, succession, and ceremonial observance of times, connecting spiritual religion with human imagination, form the marked characteristics of this corruption of the truth&#8212;perverting, even in the apostle&#8217;s days, whole houses.
+Human righteousness, ordinances, succession, and ceremonial observance of times, connecting spiritual religion with human imagination, form the marked characteristics of this corruption of the truth -- perverting, even in the apostle's days, whole houses.
 Not the only characteristics, but the chief in principle.
-Of other formal ones I might mention tradition and the centralisation of religion upon earth, instead of the power of the Holy Ghost sent down from heaven, now associating all with heaven, Jesus being only known there by the power of a mission not of man nor by man.
+Of other formal ones I might mention tradition and the centralisation of religion upon earth, instead of the power of the Holy Ghost sent down from heaven, now associating all with heaven, Jesus bang only known there by the power of a mission not of man nor by man.
 But upon this I cannot enlarge here.

 But while I have thus cursorily referred to the order and progress of the entire subversion of the first and earliest organisation, or proposed organisation, of the church, by the rejection of the testimony on which it was founded, I purpose going a great deal farther as to the extent of statement on this point.
-And while my references will be very simple, they seem to me to involve a principle of the last possible importance; and while directing the judgment through a deep sense of our present condition, to guide it into freedom, and security from the apostate snare, now widely spreading its evil force, of successional ordinances: for if the Scriptures plainly testify the apostasy of the dispensation, that which professes to provide for and secure its successional continuance must be a he of the
+And while my references will be very simple, they seem to me to involve a principle of the last possible importance; and while directing the judgment through a deep sense of our present condition; to guide it into freedom, and security from the apostate snare, now widely spreading its evil force, of successional ordinances: for if the Scriptures plainly testify the apostasy of the dispensation, that which professes to provide for and secure its successional continuance must be a lie of the

-| The final testimony of this judgment is @Acts 28.
+¦The final testimony of this judgment is @Acts 28.
 I allude to Bar-jesus merely as the revealed expression of the ultimate ratio or occasion of it.

 {114}